 Why should you read 1984's "The UNIX Programming Environment" thirty-eight years after it was first published?
 Why did I read this book?
+(Well, I am an unrepentant fan of bash.)
 Is it even relevant anymore?
+(Yes.)
+Why should you read it?

 So yeah, as the Palmolive commercial says, "You're soaking in it!"
 This 1984 book remains relevant: most tools we use are either from this era, reactions to these tools, or reactions to the reactions.
 Tools written outside of this conversation exist and can be effective, but generally they feel slightly off.
 They don't integrate with other tools like they should.